 Search Menu

-Seizures are abnormal, uncontrolled motor responses that start from the brain, and that both people and animals can experience.
-The more common seizures that people recognize are grand mal-type seizures, in which the person or animal has sever thrashing or tremors (a “fit”) over his entire body.
+Seizures are abnormal, uncontrolled motor responses that start in the brain and can be experienced by both people and animals.
+The more common seizures that people recognize are grand mal-type seizures, in which the person or animal has severe thrashing or tremors (a “fit”) over their entire body.
 Some seizures, however, can be petit mal, in which just a portion of the body experiences a rhythmic, uncontrolled movement, tremor, or behavior (such as fly biting).
-Most dogs have a seizure while awake or shortly after waking up.
-Some dogs, however, can have a seizure while asleep.
-There are many reasons a dog can have a seizure: epilepsy, metabolic disorders, neoplastic growths, etc. This will be up to your veterinarian to diagnose.

 Dreaming, on the other hand, is a way the mind processes various memories.
-We don’t know for sure, but it appears that dogs seem to dream about running, chasing, playing, or protecting.
-As in humans, dogs have stages of sleep: short-wave sleep (SWS) and rapid eye movement (REM), so it's common to see rapid eye movement in dogs when they dream.
+We don’t know for sure, but it appears that dogs dream about running, chasing, playing, or protecting.
+As in humans, dogs have stages of sleep: short-wave sleep (SWS) and rapid eye movement (REM), so it’s common to see rapid eye movement in dogs when they dream.

 This article is intended solely as general guidance, and does not constitute health or other professional advice.
 Individual situations and applicable laws vary by jurisdiction, and you are encouraged to obtain appropriate advice from qualified professionals in the applicable jurisdictions.
 We make no representations or warranties concerning any course of action taken by any person following or otherwise using the information offered or provided in this article, including any such information associated with and provided in connection with third-party products, and we will not be liable for any direct, indirect, consequential, special, exemplary or other damages that may result, including but not limited to economic loss, injury, illness or death.